Jacob-Garland/hw-17-SocialAPI/README.md

 ## Installation

 1. Clone this repository to your local computer and open the folder in VS Code.
 Then open a terminal window for the folder.
-2. Run `npm install --save-dev`.
+2. Run `npm install --save-dev` to install all required dependancies.
-3. Run `npm run build`.
+3. Run `npm run build` to compile the typescript into executable Javascript.
+NOTE: This step can be skipped if using step 1 of Usage.

 ## Usage

 1. After installation, run `npm run start`.
-2. Alternatively, run `npm run dev` instead.
+2. Alternatively, run `npm run dev` instead after step 2 of installation.
 3. Open Insomnia and connect to the port running the API on localhost.

 ## Credits